lief-project/LIEF/doc/sphinx/extended/pdb/index.rst

 .. _extended-pdb-load-ext:

-You can also use the function |lief-abstract-binary-load_debug_info| to bind an PDB file to an existing |lief-abstract-binary|:
+You can also use the |lief-abstract-binary-load_debug_info| function to bind a PDB file to an existing |lief-abstract-binary|:

 .. tabs::